(212) 514-5100

 The Damages From the MTA Bus Accident

 After the previous accident, the victim returned to part-time work two years before the MTA Bus Accident.
 During that time he earned approximately $8,500 during the first year and $9,500 in the year preceding the bus accident.
-He further claimed that he has not worked since the bus collision.
-Never returning to work was the most likely scenario for this injured victim.

 In the bus accident. he suffered a cervical herniation which needed fusion surgery.
 This included the insertion of hardware into his spine.
 He also claimed aggravation of the prior lumbar herniation.
 This required spinal cord stimulator.
 He argued that this treatment provided limited relief and that he will permanently suffer severe pain and permanent limitation of his body functions.
 Plaintiff asserted that he was always very handy around the home and now experiences great difficulty with everyday chores and must depend exclusively on his wife’s support.
 At trial, the defendants failed to present any examining physician to rebut plaintiff’s claims.

 The Verdict